 May 2023 Equity Market Outlook: More volatility anticipated until clearer signs emerge on inflation and rates

-- Q1 2023 was a more favourable environment for Global ex-U.S., Emerging Markets, Europe, U.S. small cap, UK, Australia, Canada and Global Real Estate managers
+- Q1 2023 was a more favorable environment for Global ex-U.S., Emerging Markets, Europe, U.S. small cap, UK, Australia, Canada and Global Real Estate managers

 - The quality factor was the standout performer across most regions in Q1, with the growth factor also outperforming

-- Managers anticipate that markets will remain volatile until there is more concrete evidence around the fall in inflation and interest-rate stabilisation
+- Managers anticipate that markets will remain volatile until there is more concrete evidence around the fall in inflation and interest-rate stabilization

 After a first quarter dominated by volatility and reversals, are equity mangers anticipating more ups and downs in the months ahead?

 The answer, according to our latest equity market outlook: Yes.

 While immediate concerns on potential systemic risks to the economy stemming from March’s banking crisis have abated, banks remain a watchpoint for investors.
 Managers are also closely scrutinizing inflation, which appears to be moderating.
 Overall, they expect market volatility to continue until there is more concrete evidence around the decline in inflation and, subsequently, interest-rate stabilization.
 Managers also generally still expect earnings to come under pressure in the near-term on the back of rising input costs and waning demand.

 Despite the volatility in the first three months of the year, the first quarter was another positive one, with all equity markets delivering positive absolute returns.
 This was particularly the case in U.S. dollars (USD), given the greenback’s weakness against most developed market currencies.
 USD weakness is expected to continue, particularly as the U.S. Federal Reserve (Fed) approaches the end of its rate-hiking cycle.
 This weakness should continue to be supportive for non-U.S. assets.